-Sets the maximum advertised EDNS UDP buffer size in bytes, to control the size of packets received from authoritative servers in response to recursive queries.
-Valid values are 512 to 4096 (values outside this range will be silently adjusted to the nearest value within it).
-The default value is 4096.
+This sets the maximum advertised EDNS UDP buffer size, in bytes, to control the size of packets received from authoritative servers in response to recursive queries.
+Valid values are 512 to 4096; values outside this range are silently adjusted to the nearest value within it.
+The default value is 1232.